commtech/fscc-linux/README.md

 }
 ```

-For this example I will use the Visual Studio command line compiler, but
+For this example I will use the gcc compiler, but you can use your compiler of
-you can use your compiler of choice.
+choice.

 ```
 # gcc -I ..\lib\raw\ tutorial.c